codefellows-seattle-javascript-401d19/28-todo-app/lab-david/README.md

 This is a note list saver thing built on ReactJS.

 ## Motivation
-I want to build beautiful things (this one doesn't count).
+I want to build beautiful things (this one doesn't count as a beautiful thing).

 ## Description
 This app lets you create and save notes for a browser window session.